SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

+\para{[C2]: Final Score Aggregation. } In gradient boosting models, computing the final score requires summing the leaf values of all true paths in many decision trees.
+A practical private evaluation method should meet two key requirements: (1) arithmetic compatibility with homomorphic evaluation; and (2) computational efficiency.
+Existing approaches fail to meet the two requirements simultaneously.
+In the case of SumPath~\cite{rcc-pdte}, given a leaf node's value, its associated SumPath value (either 0 or $r$), and $(+, \cdot)$ operations, there is no arithmetic formula to express the logic: \textsf{SumPath == 0} \textsf{?} \textsf{leafValue } \textsf{ : } \textsf{0}.
+In the case of MultiplyPath~\cite{cdpp22} whose values are either 1 or 0, the logic \textsf{MultiplyPath == 1} \textsf{?} \textsf{leafValue} \textsf{ : } \textsf{0} can be expressed as the arithmetic formula \textsf{MultiplyPath} $\cdot$ \textsf{LeafValue}.
+However, computing this formula requires as many homomorphic multiplications as the length of each path, which is computationally expensive.

-\para{Problem 3: Large Ciphertext Size. } RCC-PDTE's CW encoding requires a large ciphertext size due to its requirement of bit-wise encoding and encryption.
-In the case of 32-bit precision input features, RCC-PDTE requires a query ciphertext size of 85.7MB, in which case the majority of inference runtime occurs in the transmission of data over the network.
+\para{[C3]: Huge Communication Cost. } As the number of tree nodes increases, the required size of ciphertexts also increases due to bit-wise encoding and encryption.
+In the example of RCC-PDTE~\cite{rcc-pdte}, a query ciphertext size of 85.7 MB is required for 32-bit precision of input features, in which case the majority of the inference runtime occurs in the network data transmission.